 Synthetic blends, typically made from nylon, polyester, or spandex, offer durability, quick-drying capabilities, and affordability.
 However, they don’t manage odors as effectively as merino and are more likely to contain toxic chemicals.

-Natural fiber blends like bamboo, tencel, or mineral-based fabrics provide comfort and a more sustainable option without entirely depending on animal-derived materials.
+Natural fiber blends like bamboo, Tencel, or mineral-based fabrics provide comfort and a more sustainable option without relying entirely on animal-derived materials.
 However, they may not perform as well in extreme conditions.

 Moisture-wicking properties help prevent chafing and keep your skin dry while you’re on the move.
 Fabrics like Merino wool and Tencel naturally draw sweat away from the skin, helping to prevent irritation and discomfort.

-When choosing hiking underwear, the dry time of the fabric may also be a factor worth considering.
+When choosing hiking underwear, the fabric’s dry time may also be a factor worth considering.
 If you like to take a quick dip in an alpine lake or are on a multi-month trip and need to wash clothes on the trail, dry time matters.

 Synthetic materials like polyester and nylon typically dry the fastest.

-Lightweight merino wool blends also offer good moisture-wicking properties but dry more slowly than synthetics.
-Hot tip: if you can, try to dry your undies in full sun (hang on your pack, set up a drying line in the sun).
+Lightweight merino wool blends also offer good moisture-wicking properties, but dry more slowly than synthetics.
+Hot tip: if you can, try to dry your undies in the full sun (hang them on your pack or set up a drying line in the sun).
 This helps nuke the stinky stuff better.

 Breathability helps regulate your body temperature during high-intensity activities.
 Fabrics that allow for good airflow will help keep you comfortable by preventing overheating and moisture buildup.